Find Grad Schools

 13 Yearly Graduations

 Liberty University comes in at #15 on our list of the most popular colleges offering graduate certificates in communication & journalism.
 Roughly 93,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,015 per year, while in-state graduate students, on average, pay $7,740 per year.
+The average in-state tuition for full-time undergraduates is $15,467 per year, while in-state graduate students, on average, pay $7,893 per year.
 During the most recent year for which we have data, 13 people received their graduate certificate in communication & journalism from Liberty University.
-Of these students, 53% were women and 26% were members of underrepresented racial-ethnic groups.
-Liberty University communication & journalism graduates who receive their graduate certificate go on to jobs earning a median salary of $42,081.
+About 58% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 #17